Faustin-king/alx-system_engineering-devops/0x00-shell_basics/README.md

-mkdir:  this script create directory. mv : this script or command is used to move file rm : this script is used to delete or remove file.
+mkdir:  this script create directory. mv : this script or command is used to move file rm : this script is used to delete or remove file. rm -r: this script remove or delete directory.